 All students using interpreter and/or captioning services must be registered with the Student Disability Services Office and submitted the appropriate documentation.
-When you have completed the intake process, students must submit the Request for Accommodation Class Schedule Form and you also must provide the Coordinator of Deaf and Hard of Hearing Services a copy of your course schedule.
+When you have completed the intake process, students must submit the Accommodation Request Form and you also must provide the Coordinator of Deaf and Hard of Hearing Services a copy of your course schedule.
 An electronic notification letter will be sent to you and your instructor after the request is made during the fall, spring and summer semesters.
 It is incumbent upon both the student and the instructor to meet and/or discuss the contents of the notification letter in order to determine the best way to implement accommodation in each of your courses.
 This procedure must be completed each semester in order to receive interpreter or captioning services.

 Note: Students should register for classes as soon as possible (see priority registration) to ensure services are scheduled in a timely manner.
 Switching sections or making schedule changes may result in a delay of services.
 However, when a change does occur, immediately inform the Coordinator of D/HH Services as quickly as possible to avoid interruption or delay of services.

 Student Disability Services (SDS) will provide sign language interpreter or captioning services for classes, related academic requirements, meetings, SI sessions, advising, and non-academic out-of-class activities sponsored by the University.
 Interpreter/captioning services are in high demand and the availability of qualified staff is limited.
 Providing these services requires advance planning and cooperation from the student to ensure that effective services are provided in a timely and cost effective manner.
 Students must fill out the Interpreter/Captionist Request Form 3 business days before the event.
 Anything less than 3 business days will be considered a "last minute request".
 Every effort will be made to fill the request but there is no guarantee of Interpreter/Captionist availability.